-Significant Accounting Judgments in Applying the Company's Accounting Policies a) Functional currency b) Classification of financial instruments
+Significant Accounting Judgments in Applying the Company's Accounting Policies a) Functional currency b) Determination of fair value of AFS financial assets

 The Company considers the Philippine peso as the currency that most fairly represents the economic effect of the underlying transactions, events and conditions.
 The Philippine Peso is the currency of the primary economic environment in which the Company operates.
 It is the currency in which the Company measures its performance and reports its operating results.